HectareaGalbis/common-vulkan/docs/guide/base-code.md

   (cleanup app))
 ```

 Inside `init-window` we must call `glfw:init` to initialize the GLFW system, `glfw:window-hint` to not create an OpenGL context and disable window resizing, and finally `glfw:create-window` to create a window.
-Also, we define the `width` and `height` constants and create a `window` member in out class.
+Also, we define the `width` and `height` constants and create a `window` member in our class.

 ```lisp
 ;;; main.lisp at the top